 While I was making up the results of a Science experiment, The Wackers released this fantastic single.
 They were Canadian but in thrall to The Beatles, naming themselves after a term often used by Scousers, and making brilliant pop songs in the style of The Best Group In The World.
 Their second album, “Hot Wacks”, is a gem waiting to be explored.

 Disc 1 Track 6 So Far by Faust.
 June 1972.
 Obviously my ‘A’ level exams were important but 1972 was an Ashes year and the Lords’ Test Match, a few days after my last exam in June, was unmissable.
 Going to an Ashes Test Match at Lord’s now, involves lots of planning and expense.
 You have to register an interest and join a mailing list.
 You have to apply at least six months in advance and be prepared to spend over £100.
 I can’t remember how much I paid for the ticket but an inflation calculator tells me that an equivalent price in 1972 was £7.50.
 I can’t believe I paid that much – it was probably 75p.
 More interesting than the cost of the ticket was the availability.
-Graham and I just turned up at the gate on the morning of the match and went in.
+Andy and I just turned up at the gate on the morning of the match and went in.
 There wasn’t a convoluted application process because fewer people attended Test matches in those days.
 I don’t think there are any more true cricket lovers now than in 1972 – it’s just that these days, a lot of people like to go to a big occasion or they like to sit in the sun, drink lots of alcohol, talk loudly to their friends and occasionally glance at the game.
 Spoken like the true curmudgeon that I am.
 By the end of the first day, England were 249/7.
 These days, some teams score that in 20 overs.
 This is how far the game of cricket has evolved.

 At the same time that I was taking my ‘A’ level exams and Bob Massie was taking 16 wickets for Australia, Faust were inventing “krautrock”.
 I’ve never understood that term.
 I always imagined that calling a German person a “kraut” would be so rude as to verging on racist and yet the term seems perfectly acceptable.
 There’s no way that I would have considered listening to this song, the title track from their second album, in 1972 when I was listening to The Eagles, The Nitty Gritty Dirt Band and Tim Buckley but now, nearly 50 years too late, I can hear how good it is.
 Blimey!
 Next thing you know, I’ll be listening to Focus.

 Disc 1 Track 7 Slow Death by Flamin’ Groovies.
 July 1972.
-In 1970, Graham and I were in the 5th Form and the school gave us the opportunity to go to the Sevenoaks Indoor cricket nets for coaching.
+In 1970, Andy and I were in the 5th Form and the school gave us the opportunity to go to the Sevenoaks Indoor cricket nets for coaching.
 Colin Page later went on to successfully coach Kent very successfully but he could do nothing to stop me swiping everything across the line to leg.
 After our hour was up, the Sixth Formers had their session and there was always banter between us at the changeover.
 This escalated to such an extent that one day we thought it would be funny to cut the shoelaces of a gangly Upper Sixth lad.
 Next day all hell broke loose as he ratted on us to the Deputy Head.
 I always assumed that this prank was the reason I was never made a prefect two years later but it could have been my lack of personality.
 In the Summer of 1970, I found myself batting at Number 8 in the school First XI against a man’s team, Tonbridge 2nd XI.
 We were soon nine wickets down when in strode the Sixth Former who had ratted us out, to join me at the crease.
 We put on about 70 for the last wicket and I ended up 60 not out, by far the highest score I ever made at school.
 Next year, even though I was not as old as most of the rest of the team, being in the Lower Sixth, I was made vice-captain, presumably on the basis of that one innings.
 The following year I was captain which really challenged my sullen introspective nature.
 Personally, it was an excellent experience for me and I started to feel valued and respected.
 Whether or not it was the best thing for the team is another matter.
 We won a few games but lost more.
 After we took our “A” levels, we still had to come into school until the end of term in July.
 Our school days experienced a slow and lingering death.
-In July, on my last day at Judd, I passed a student whose name I forget but he was really cool.
+In July, on my last day at Judd, I passed a student whose surname was Haynes; he was really cool.
 He had lots of hair, an offhand attitude to everything and managed to look fashionable despite having to wear school uniform.
-As we passed, he nodded imperceptibly at me which was my cue to tell him how the School First XI had recently won a game of cricket.
+As we passed, he nodded imperceptibly at me which was my cue to tell him how the House XI had recently won a game of cricket.
 He had no interest in sport, obviously; he was too busy smoking dope and listening to Frank Zappa.

 Actually, this boy/young man was so cool, he may have been listening to The Flamin’ Groovies, if only for their name.
 This is a magnificent song with a circular guitar riff, insistent beat and words which describe the deadly and deafening effect of heroin.
 The BBC banned the song because it mentioned morphine.
 The song was produced by Dave Edmunds at Rockfield Studios and the failure of this song caused the band to temporarily cease to exist until they resurfaced in 1976 with the outstanding “Shake Some Action”.